THE KENT DRUM MUSEUM

 Featuring the drums of the E.W.
 Kent Manufacturing Company

 By Mark Cooper

 A brief history of the Kent Manufacturing Company.
 There are lots of photos, so please be patient as they load.
 This page is a work in progress, so check backfrom time to time for new additions and information as it becomes available.

 Made in the U.S.A.

-The Kent Drum Company was started in the late 1940’s by two brothers, Ed and Bill Kent .
+The Kent Drum Company was started in 1947 by two brothers, Ed and Bill Kent.
 Located in Kenmore, New York, The Kent Manufacturing Company produced snare drums, drum sets and accessories.
 Little is known about the company, however.
 Before starting the Kent Manufacturing Company, Bill Kent was employed by the Gretsch Drum Company for a time, probably in the 1940’s.
-As of 2006, Ed Kent was still residing in the Kenmore, New York area.
+The company closed in 1977.
+William Kent passed away in 2014 at the age of 99.

 Photo by “Mouse”